ALOBlack19/MRJob_python-MapReduce/README.md

 Contributions are welcome!
 Feel free to submit pull requests, suggest improvements, or discuss alternative approaches.

 ## 📬 Contact
 For any questions, feel free to reach out or open an issue.
-Let's collaborate on efficient data processing! 🚀
+Let's collaborate on the exercises! 🚀